35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

 32) Thumbprint Cookies

-There is a certain charm to thumbprint cookies.
-While the jam in the middle is easy, it provides a little color and the dough is slightly toasted and very aromatic.
-A high-quality seedless raspberry jam will work best for the filling.
-The best thing about them is that they also travel well if you are baking at someone else’s house.
+There is a certain appeal to thumbprint cookies.
+Although the jam is simple to make, it adds a pop of color and the dough is gently toasted and super aromatic.
+When it comes to the filling, the best option is a high-quality seedless raspberry jam.
+They are also the best option to transport as they are very easy to travel with, if you are baking at someone else’s house.

 33) Vanilla Cupcakes